 ABC’s Responsibility for the GHG Statement

-ABC is responsible for the preparation of the GHG statement in accordance with [applicable criteria], applied as explained in Note 1 to the Emissions Inventory.
+ABC is responsible for the preparation of the GHG statement in accordance with [applicable criteria], applied as explained in Note 1 to the GHG statement.
 This responsibility includes the design, implementation and maintenance of internal control relevant to the preparation of a GHG statement that is free from material misstatement, whether due to fraud or error.

-[As discussed in Note 1 to the GHG statement], GHG quantification is subject to inherent uncertainty because of incomplete scientific knowledge used to determine emissions factors and the values needed to combine emissions of different gases.
+[As discussed in Note 1 to the GHG statement,] GHG quantification is subject to inherent uncertainty because of incomplete scientific knowledge used to determine emissions factors and the values needed to combine emissions of different gases.

-Independence and Quality Control
+Our Independence and Quality Control

 We have complied with the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants, which includes independence and other requirements founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.